 |Minimum Units for Completion||120|

 |Progression Plan Link||Not Available|

 Students receiving an undergraduate degree in music will demonstrate:

 - Continuing Musical Growth and Independence in the following ways:

-- Applying performance skills on their principal instrument or voice.
+- Applying performance skills on his/her principal instrument or voice

-- Demonstrate technical aptitude on their principal instrument or voice.
+- Demonstrate technical aptitude on his/her principal instrument or voice

 - Perform individually and in ensembles of different types